Are you ordering for a School? Order direct from us for our Education Discount

 Philanthropy is important to us and we want to help primary schools teach their children computational thinking – a key part of the school curriculum

 Ironic Thought operates an education discount scheme (our Primary School Programme).
-If you belong to a school (we will need to verify this) and you would like to place an order for at least five games then you are eligible for our education discount if you order direct through us (please note this is a limited time offer – a percentage of our inventory has been dedicated to our education discount scheme and once it is sold this offer will be removed – all orders placed under our education discount scheme will be honoured).
+If you belong to a school (we will need to verify this) and would like to place an order for at least five games then you are eligible for our education discount if you order direct through us.

 Our Education Discount scheme allows education institutions (i.e. Primary Schools) to buy Bits and Bytes for a reduced price starting from £12.50 (the more you buy the cheaper it is).

 If your school is based in the UK then this price includes postage (for other countries please contact us for postage costs).
 We ship Bits and Bytes world-wide.